alicez/photomosaics/README.md

 Make beautiful photomosaics with this program.

 1) First install all images from the Flickr MIR Dataset (http://press.liacs.nl/mirflickr/).
 These files need to be concatenated into a single folder named "images".
-This can be done via the command line with the following script:

-mkdir images
-mv images*/* images

 2) Run in the following manner: